KrasnitzLab/SCGV/README.md

 * From profiles instruments you can select individual cells to display their CN profile into single profile viewer.

-* Buttons 'Show Pins' and 'Sectors Reorder' will display different views of the whole dataset
+* Buttons 'Feature View' and 'Reorder by Sector' will display different views of the whole dataset

 * From 'Sectors Legend' you can visualize single sector view and pathology view for any given sector.

-## Profiles Instuments
+## Copy-number Profile Tools

 * If you right click on a single cell it will be added to list of profiles to visualize from 'Show Profiles' button.